agongt408/cs482/PINNs-Albert_Gong.md

 ### Potential Improvements
 To improve time efficiency, use PDE approach that learns from training data to generate initial solution, then apply PINNs or DAL.

+### Interesting questions

+How can implicit regularization of deep neural networks lead to nice solutions for PDEs?